insin/react-heatpack/README.md

 # react-heatpack

-A `heatpack` command for quick React development, with hot reloading.
+A `heatpack` command for quick [React](https://facebook.github.io/react/) development with [webpack](https://webpack.github.io/) hot reloading.

-Just point it at a JavaScript module which runs `React.render(...)` and go:
+Just pass it at a module which either runs `React.render(...)` or exports a React component:

 ```
 heatpack src/index.js
 ```

-## Workflow

-The workflow this module is intended to enable is:

-1. Have an idea for a React component/library/app/etc.
-2. `npm install` whatever you need.
-3. Write some initial code, including an entry module which runs `React.render(...)`.
-4. Point `heatpack` at the entry module to serve it up and get back to working on your idea, with code and styles hot reloading as you work.

-I noticed that while my production webpack config is tailored to each project, the webpack config for hot reloading during development is fairly uniform.

-This module provides a generic hot reloading config and takes care of hooking up its webpack depedencies, so you can focus on the interesting bit during initial development.

-If you need a fully-fledged dev/test/prod webpack setup or a reference for how to build one, [cesarandreu/web-app](cesarandreu/web-app) is highly recommended.

 ## Usage